 - i.
-Increasing bio fuel Production affecting availability of food for human consumption (FAO,2008, , Timmer,2008 and Trostle ,2008) - ii.
+Increasing bio fuel Production affecting availability of food for human consumption (FAO, 2008, Timmer, 2008 and Trostle, 2008) - ii.
 Higher fuel prices leading to high production costs in agriculture by raising the cost of inputs such as fertilizers and irrigation. - iii.
-Weather related shocks leading to droughts and low harvests have hit countries like Australia and Russia. - iv.
-Export restrictions of major exporting countries.
-Export bans and restrictions to stabilize domestic prices lead to more instability in international rice prices and contributed to the sharp increase in the rice price (Headey and Fan 20081). - v.
+Weather related shocks leading to droughts and low harvests have hit countries like Australia and Russia. - Export restrictions of major exporting countries.
+Export bans and restrictions to stabilize domestic prices lead to more instability in international rice prices and contributed to the sharp increase in the rice price (Headey and Fan 2008xviii). - v.
 Financial speculation in the agricultural commodity markets contributed to food price increases (Von Braun and Torero, 2009) - vi.
 High concentration in few exporting countries for food supply, i.e. thin world food market - vii.
 Low level of global stocks of food staples leaving the world and countries vulnerable to high and volatile price situation.
 In 2007, stock to use ratio of grains and oil seeds reached the lowest level since 1970.
-As World Bank put, stocks can function as a buffer for market shocks and thereby dampen the effect on prices.
-1.
+As World Bank put, stocks can function as a buffer for market shocks and thereby dampen the effect on prices. xix. - viiii.

-- viii.
 Lacking appropriate and timely information flow on production and stocks and price forecasts - ix.
 Unusual Import Restrictions or abrupt import liberalization of food items by big buyers of food items - x.
 Too much reliance on private sector for food supply and poor governance in monitoring and in food management of the country - xi.
-Social unrest and conflict

-To cope with the high and volatile price, strategy of self sufficiency in staple food items is better option.
-High security food stocks is also important to combat the volatile supply situation in the world of climate change as at present.
+Social unrest and conflict volatile supply situation in the world of climate change as at present.
 Government role need to be strengthened to give support to farmers and organize social safety network and public food distribution system effectively.
 Cost of agricultural inputs need to be kept as low as possible through macroeconomic policy measures.
 Increasing productivity in agriculture is the unique option to lower cost of production and lower prices of food items.
 Strategic trade liberalization and management of food aid are important drivers of checking high and volatile prices.